merqlove/do_snapshot/README.md

 ### Setup

+### Digitalocean API V2 (default):
+You'll need to generate an access token in Digital Ocean's control panel at https://cloud.digitalocean.com/settings/applications

+    $ export DIGITAL_OCEAN_ACCESS_TOKEN="SOMETOKEN"

+If you want to set keys without environment, than set it via options when you run do_snapshot:

+    $ do_snapshot --digital-ocean-access-token YOURLONGTOKEN

 ### Digitalocean API V1:
 You'll need to generate an access token in Digital Ocean's control panel at https://cloud.digitalocean.com/api_access